iixiiartist/setique/FIX_400_ERRORS.md

 The `log_user_activity` RPC function doesn't exist in your Supabase database.
 The activity feed system migration hasn't been applied yet.

+**UPDATE**: The migration file was also missing `'comment_added'` activity type in the validation constraint, which would cause comments to fail even after applying the migration.
+This has been fixed!

 ---

 ## ✅ Solution: Apply Missing Migrations